caariasr/real-state-price-models/README.md

 1. MAPE for all listings: 17.94 %
 2. MAPE listings on sale: 16.86 %
 3. MAPE listings for rent: 19.15 %

-The model is just a rudimentary approach at can be further improved.
-Also, I would do a fuller analysis on the features and extreme values that perhaps doesn't make sense and can be either corrected or removed.
-Finally, property finder includes many other useful information like amenities that could also improve the performance of the model.
-Finally, any other additional external features could also improve the performance: Quality of reads in the neighbor, schools nearby, quality of air, etc.

-In terms of the API for the AVM.
-If this API would serve a user-friendly application I would make some changes in terms of the features I can use for the model.
-For example the date when the listings stopped being valid is more likely not going to be possible to use in this scenario.
-For the coordinates you could ask the user specific neighbors and use the average coordinates.